Prompt Library · 36 prompts

 2. How it works step by step (high-level, not every line)

-3. What external dependencies and libraries it uses
+3. Which external dependencies and libraries it uses

 4. Potential problems or technical debt you see

-5. What I should understand or check before making changes to it
+5. What I should understand or check before I make changes to it

 UV-02